zesty-io/zesty-org/apis/instances-api.md

 Instance access is restricted by a [roles & permissions](https://zesty.org/getting-started/roles-and-permissions) system.
 Accessing an instance with the API requires making an authenticated request.
 Which is a request that includes an `Authentication` header which contains either a [user session or an access token](https://zesty.org/apis/auth-api).
 Which one you use will depend upon your use case and needs.

+## Responses

+All API responses are [JSON](https://www.json.org/json-en.html) (JavaScript Object Notation).
+Although JSON includes the JavaScript language name it is a common format consumable across many programming langauges.
+It acts as a standardized way to pass various data structures over http.

 # Tooling

 ## Node SDK